Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: Regime of applicability and detection plausibility

 We emphasize that Eq~\eqref{eq:ratio_TA_insp}, while derived using a standard set of assumptions \cite{1992ApJ...400..175B}, provides only a rough measure of when two stars could become tidally locked.
 The quantities $T_A$ and $T_{insp}$ are characteristic timescales; we may expect that the actual tidal locking and inspiral times will be longer than $T_A$ and $T_{insp}$ by factors that we have not computed.
 For example, we have fixed $\gamma_0$ to be a constant reference value (this reference value corresponds to an orbital frequency of $F=400$Hz, with $M=3.2\mathrm{M}_{\odot}$), even thought it varies with time as the binary inspirals to merger.
 A self-consistent calculation, that does not hold $\gamma_0$ fixed, and that takes into account the change in the orbital frequency as angular momentum is transferred to the two stars, is necessary to fully determine whether or not tidal locking could feasibly happen before merger.

-To understand what the maximum, physically-reasonable value that $\nu$ could be, we define the maximum viscosity that respects causality.
+To understand what the maximum, physically reasonable value that $\left<\nu\right>$ could be (given the parameterization Eq.~\eqref{eq:tidal-lag-def}), we define the maximum viscosity that is consistent with a volume averaged notion of causal momentum transport across the star.
 We do so by realizing that the rate of momentum diffusion can be no larger than the speed of light for a fluid to respect causality.
 This then implies that

-That is, kinematic viscosities that approach this value imply momentum diffusion across the star that occur at around the speed of light.
-This is a larger value than the (widely-varying) estimates for the effective kinematic viscosity of neutron stars.
-Given this, and that $\gamma_0\ll1$, we conclude that neutron star binaries cannot tidally synchronize before merger without breaking causality \cite{1992ApJ...400..175B} (see also \cite{1992ApJ...398..234K} for a related discussion).
+That is, volume-averaged, effective kinematic viscosities that approach this value imply momentum diffusion across the star that occur at around the speed of light.
+This is a larger value than the (widely varying) estimates for the effective kinematic viscosity of neutron stars.
+Given this, and that $\gamma_0\ll1$, we conclude that neutron star binaries cannot tidally synchronize before merger without exceed the limit Eq.~\eqref{eq:max-value-kinematic-viscosity} \cite{1992ApJ...400..175B} (see also \cite{1992ApJ...398..234K} for a related discussion).

-Finally, for the sake of completeness, we estimate the PN order at which tidal locking would enter the gravitational waveform if it were to be realized in Nature.
+Finally, for the sake of completeness, we estimate the PN order at which tidal locking would enter the gravitational waveform if it were to be realized in nature.
 From Eq.~\eqref{eq:ratio_TA_insp} tidal locking in principle could be important if the stars were sufficiently non-compact, because the timescale decays with the fourth power of compactness.
 For a tidally-locked star, the rotational frequency is equal to the orbital frequency, so that its spin vector is

 where $I_A$ is the moment of inertia of the star.
 We consider a quasi-circular orbit of radius $r_0$ and orbital frequency $\omega_0$.
 The approximate Newtonian energy then is

 where again, as a leading-order estimate, we have approximated the neutron star moment of inertia as $I_A\approx (2/5)R_A^2m_A$.
 We set the energy flux to be the leading-order contribution from gravitational waves